 When addressing tame problems, problem-solving teams can often perform controlled experiments.
 The general framework of these experiments is as follows.
-They form a hypothesis H as to the cause of the problem, conjecturing a solution.
-Then assuming that H is correct, and given a set of conditions C, they deduce a set of consequences E that must follow if H is correct.
-If any elements of E don’t occur, then H is falsified.
-The process repeats until an H’ is found that cannot be falsified.
-H’ is then used to develop a solution.
-This is, essentially, the scientific method.
+The team forms a hypothesis H as to the cause of the problem, conjecturing a solution.
+Then assuming H is correct, and given a set of conditions C, they deduce the consequences E that must follow.
+If any elements of E don’t occur, then H is incorrect.
+The process repeats until an H’ is found that provides all elements of E. H’ then provides the basis of a solution.
+Essentially, this is the scientific method.

 With wicked problems, the method fails in numerous ways.
-Foremost among these failure modes is the absence of the ability to control C. That is, interventions that might be required to set C to be a desired C0 tend to be impossible.
-Moreover, even if one can establish C0, the experiments one performs to determine whether E is observed tend to leave the kinds of traces discussed in Proposition 5 [No Trial-and-error].
-Finally, the nature of the elements of E is usually such that determining their presence or absence is largely subjective.
+Foremost among these failure modes is the inability to control C. That is, interventions that might be required to set C to be a desired C0 tend to be impossible.
+Moreover, even if we can establish C0, the experiments that determine whether E is observed tend to leave the traces discussed in Proposition 5 [No Trial-and-error].
+Finally, the determining the presence or absence of the elements of E is usually subjective.

 When planning enterprise-scale technical debt retirement projects, as with many projects of similar scale, we believe that we can benefit from running a pilot of our proposed plan, to determine its fitness.
+These trials are sometimes called “proof of concept” exercises.
 However, because we cannot control the conditions in which we execute the pilot, we cannot be confident that our interpretation of the results of the pilot will apply to the actual project.
 Moreover, a small-scale pilot cannot generate some of the effects we most want to observe because they occur only at full scale.
 These effects include staff shortages, resource contention, and revenue interruption incidents.

-In solving tame problems, solvers are free to experiment with proposed solutions.
+In solving tame problems, solvers can experiment with proposed solutions.
 They make conjectures about what might work, and gather the results of trials to determine how to improve their conjectured solutions.
 There is no social or legal penalty for failed conjectures.

 In solving wicked problems, experiments don’t exist.
-Any trial solution is a real solution, with real effects on stakeholders and later, on the problem solvers themselves.
-Problem solvers are held accountable for the undesirable consequences of each solution, whether it’s a trial or not.
+Any trial solution is a real solution, with real effects on stakeholders and later, real effects on the problem solvers themselves.
+Problem solvers are accountable for the undesirable consequences of each solution, whether it’s a trial or not.

 In planning a technical debt retirement project, any attempt to gather data about how the approach would affect the enterprise could potentially have real, lasting, deleterious effects.
-The costs associated with these consequences are charged to the project, if not officially and financially, then politically.
+The project bears the costs associated with these consequences, if not officially and financially, then politically.
 The politics of failure can lead to serious consequences for the problem solvers.
 Any approach that the team deploys, on any scale no matter how small, can potentially create financial problems for the enterprise, and political problems for anyone associated with the technical debt retirement project.